 ..the story of the Summer Pallet Pavilion

 While everyone who came to make this project possible deserves acknowledgment there are a few key figures that deserve a standing ovation and sincere applause for their commitment and contribution.
 Trent Hiles and Coralie Winn from Gap Filler managed the team, materials and how to actually build the thing!
 This was done alongside Jason Mill (Pivnice and ZNO) who was responsible for the consent process and overseeing the design through construction.
 Andrew Just (F3 Design) also provided support through the design and consent process.
-The pavilion design was lead by Camia Young along with Sean Belling and Jordon Saunders of Studio Okan.
+The pavilion design was lead by the amazingly talented Camia Young along with Sean Belling and Jordon Saunders of Studio Okan.
 They worked in close collaboration with recent landscape architecture graduate Kirsten O’Connor (Outlandish Landscapes), who was mentored by landscape architect Matt Lester (Earthwork).
 The magician on the team was the lighting designer, Kevin Cawley (Lighting Design).
 Aurecon was integral to the design team from the very early days, sponsoring engineering services from Luis Castillo, Mark Willard, David Elliot and Ros So-Beer (structure) and Paul Martini (fire).
 The lighting engineer was Andrew Johnston (Enlightenz).

 Dan Freeman from Higgs Construction and Trent Hiles from Gap Filler took the drawings and a flurry of volunteers and ostensibly effortlessly managed the building process and the materials.
 Big kids Meccano is how we like to think of it!
 Sally Airey, Sharon Moreham, Simon Guernsey and Jessica Smale coordinated the influx of volunteers, who collectively offered more than 2500 hours of labour!
 INCREDIBLE!!!
 In true Gap Filler fashion we designed and built this project through collaboration and community support.